 - The tubing supplied with the filter doesn’t have much flexibility.

 Clearly Filtered Under Sink Filtration System

-The Clearly Filtered Under Sink Filtration System doesn’t hold an official NSF certification, but this filter is tested to NSF standards to remove more than 230 contaminants – including up to 98.9% lead.
+The Clearly Filtered Under Sink Filtration System doesn’t hold an official NSF certification, but this filter is tested to NSF standards to reduce more than 230 contaminants – including up to 98.9% lead.

-- Third-party tested for lead removal – Third-party test results show that the
+- Third-party tested for lead reduction – Third-party test results show that the

-- Removes more than 230 other contaminants – The
+- Reduces more than 230 other contaminants – The

-Clearly FilteredUnder Sink water filter is also tested to NSF Standards for the removal of 232 contaminants.
+Clearly FilteredUnder Sink water filter is also tested to NSF Standards for the reduction of 232 contaminants.

 - 15- minute installation – It takes just 15 minutes to install the

 Clearly Filteredwater filtration unit, and you should be able to do it yourself.

 - Good warranty and trial period – The